BlueZeeKing/robotrs/README.md

 ## Getting Started

-0. Install the compiler toolchain by running the `installRoboRioToolchain` task in allwpilib and placing the generated `bin` to the path.
+0. Install the compiler toolchain by running the `installRoboRioToolchain` task in allwpilib or downloading from (Github)[https://github.com/wpilibsuite/opensdk/releases) and putting the `bin` directory on the path.
-   `echo 'export PATH="$HOME/.gradle/toolchains/frc/2023/roborio/bin:$PATH"' >> ~/.zshrc`
-   will add the the path automatically on Mac.
 1. Create a new binary Rust crate with `cargo new <NAME>`
 2. Add the following to the ./.cargo/config.toml file
 ```toml